Regina Sullivan

-Regina Sullivan is an American developmental behavioral neuroscientist, a professor of child and adolescent psychiatry at the NYU School of Medicine and senior research scientist in the Emotional Brain Institute at The Nathan Kline Institute for Psychiatric Research.
+Regina Sullivan is an American developmental behavioral neuroscientist, a professor of child and adolescent psychiatry at the New York University School of Medicine and senior research scientist in the Emotional Brain Institute at The Nathan Kline Institute for Psychiatric Research.

 Life and work

 Sullivan's work focuses on the neurobiology of mother-infant interactions and early life adversity in rodents and humans, and their relationship to life-long psychopathology.
 Her work brings a diverse set of research tools to these questions including behavior, neuroanatomy, pharmacology, functional imaging, electrophysiology and optogenetics in infant rodents.

-She has been very active in promoting the advancement of women and minorities in STEM throughout her career.
+She has been very active in promoting the advancement of women and minorities in the subjects of Science, technology, engineering, and mathematics throughout her career.

 Education and positions

-Sullivan received her Bachelor of Science degree in Experimental Psychology from the City University of New York - Brooklyn College.
-She then received her Doctor of Philosophy in Biopsychology from the City University of New York.
-After a short post-doctoral position at Duke University, she moved to the University of California at Irvine for additional post-doctoral training with Dr. Michael Leon.
+Sullivan received her Bachelor of Science degree in Experimental Psychology from Brooklyn College of the City University of New York.
+She then received her Doctor of Philosophy in Biopsychology from the Graduate Center if the City University of New York.
+After a short post-doctoral position at Duke University, she moved to the University of California, Irvine for additional post-doctoral training with Dr. Michael Leon.
 There she rose to the position of assistant research professor in the department of psychobiology (now neurobiology and behavior).

 Following her training, she was hired as an assistant professor of psychology at the University of Oklahoma, where she earned tenure and promotion to associate professor.
 She then transferred to the Department of Zoology (now Biology) where she became a full professor and was subsequently honored as a presidential professor.
-In 2008, she moved to New York City, her hometown, where she now serves as a tenured professor of child and adolescent psychiatry at the NYU School of Medicine and senior research scientist in the Emotional Brain Institute at The Nathan Kline Institute for Psychiatric Research.
+In 2008, she moved to New York City, her hometown, where she now serves as a tenured professor of child and adolescent psychiatry at the New York University School of Medicine and senior research scientist in the Emotional Brain Institute at The Nathan Kline Institute for Psychiatric Research.